 Take care when dining on plant food when hungry since it can cause a stomachache.
 In addition, while all people can safely digest all of the plants mentioned above, that doesn't mean they all taste good.
 Making plants palatable may require cooking, but in survival situations, sometimes you take what you can get.

-For more survival tips to keep your belly full and your body safe in the wilderness, peruse the links on the next page.
+For more survival tips to keep your belly full and your body safe in the wilderness, peruse the links below.